 Animals can get dry skin, just like people, though it's a lot less common.
 If your pet has dry skin, you may notice dandruff on their fur when they itch.
 But, obviously, you can't just rub some lotion onto your dog and cat like you can on your own dry, itchy skin.
 Sometimes, switching to a different shampoo when you bathe your dog can help; look for an oatmeal-based wash or one specifically designed for pets with dandruff or dry skin.

 If this doesn't do the trick, you'll need to treat their dry skin from the inside out.
 Adding fish oil to their food or feeding your pet a fish oil pill once a day can make a big difference for pets with dry, itchy skin.
 Ask your doctor what kinds of supplements they might be able to recommend to treat this condition in your pet.

 There are many different skin conditions that animals can develop which may lead to itching.
 Whether your pet is a bird, guinea pig, cat, or dog, it's possible that they may have a skin condition that requires veterinary attention to properly treat.
 So, if your pet is constantly itching and nothing else seems to work, contact Forever Vets Animal Hospital to schedule an appointment at our animal hospital in Ponte Vedra.
 We'll diagnose the problem and get the proper treatment for your pet's skin condition.
 Call us at (904) 686-2779 now!

-Serving Jacksonville, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.
+Serving Jacksonville, Orlando, Emergency Vet at Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.